Mohamed-hanfy/Design_Patterns/README.md

 # Design_Patterns

-A curated set of classic GoF design pattern implementations in Java.
+A curated set of classic GoF design pattern implementations in Java, inspired by the **Head First Design Patterns** book.
 Each package demonstrates one pattern with minimal, focused examples you can run from the command line.

 ### Highlights
 - Covers Adapter, Command, Composite, Decorator, Iterator, Observer, Proxy, Singleton, State, Strategy, and Template Method